-To address this recommendation, the college reviewed its legacy version of TracDat and determined it was not capable of disaggregating SLO data.
-As a result, the college decided to transition from TracDat to eLumen so that it can gather SLO data at the student level.
-Before making this decision, the Student Learning Outcomes Committee (SLOC) reviewed presentations in fall 2019 from both an updated version of TracDat and eLumen and unanimously decided eLumen was a more capable software based on criteria identified in the committee's scoring rubric, including its capacity to disaggregate SLO data (evidence: minutes from SLOC including scoring rubric, senate minutes).
-The Academic Senate also approved the recommendation (evidence: minutes).
-In spring and summer 2020, the IE office and SLO coordinator worked with eLumen to migrate existing SLO information as well as spring roster data into eLumen.
-Training for faculty and Deans was provided in fall 2020, and faculty will by submitting student level SLO data into eLumen at the end of their fall 2020 courses.
+To address this recommendation, the College reviewed its legacy version of TracDat and determined it was not capable of disaggregating SLO data.
+As a result, the College decided to transition from TracDat to eLumen so that it can gather SLO data at the student level.
+Before making this decision, the Student Learning Outcomes Committee (SLOC) reviewed presentations in fall 2019 from both an updated version of TracDat and eLumen and unanimously decided eLumen was a more capable software based on criteria identified in the committee's scoring rubric, including its capacity to disaggregate SLO data (RECS.01 SLOC Minutes with Scoring Rubric 10-8-2019).
+The Academic Senate also approved the recommendation (RECS.02 Academic Senate Minutes 11-19-2019).
+In spring and summer 2020, the IE office and SLO coordinator worked with eLumen to migrate existing SLO information as well as spring roster data into eLumen (RECS.03 eLumen Kickoff Meeting PPT 3-31-2020).
+Training for faculty and Deans will be provided in fall 2020, and faculty will be submitting student level SLO data into eLumen at the end of their fall 2020 courses.
 The IE office will then able to run disaggregated SLO data reports in summer 2021, and provide the data to departments as part of the annual program planning data packet.
-The IE office and SLOC will provide training on how to interpret this data at a fall 2021 Flex session as well as through small group training sessions for department chairs in September 2021 (evidence: flex schedule).
+The IE office and SLOC will provide training on how to interpret this data at a fall 2021 Flex session as well as through small group training sessions for department chairs in September 2021.